Federal Direct PLUS Loans for Graduate Students

-Direct PLUS loans have higher rates than Subsidized and Unsubsidized Loans, but are expected to be cheaper than
+Direct PLUS loans have higher rates than Unsubsidized Loans, but are expected to be cheaper than

 private alternative loans in most cases, and benefit from federal loan repayment options such as Income-Based

 Repayment and Public Service Loan Forgiveness, while private loans do not.

 - Direct Graduate PLUS loans have a fixed interest rate of 5.3% for loans made between July 1, 2020 and June 30,

 - For loans with first disbursements between October 1, 2020 and September 30, 2021, fees of 4.228% will be

 - Students may borrow Graduate PLUS loans up to the school’s cost of attendance minus other aid.

 Graduate PLUS loan borrowers must not have an adverse credit history.

 - PLUS lenders will check a borrower’s credit prior to approving a PLUS loan